 Time required to issue a visa:

-The maximum period for processing short stay (Schengen) visa applications is fifteen (15) calendar days from the date the application is submitted.
-This period can be extended to a maximum of 30 calendar days in specific cases, especially if a more detailed examination of the application is required.
-By way of exception, in specific cases in which additional documentation is required, this period can be extended to a maximum of 60 calendar days.
+The deadline for processing short-term (Schengen) visa applications is 15 calendar days after the application has been submitted.
+This period may be extended to up to 30 calendar days in specific cases, especially when a more detailed examination of the application is necessary.
+Exceptionally, in specific cases where additional documents are necessary, this period may be extended to a maximum of 60 calendar days.